 Just encouraging them to engage in the community.
 Be involved.
 Education is critical.
 And family matters.
 That is what makes this work.
 It’s a family commitment.
 That’s a piece I struggle with the most.
-How do we get that?
 Some experts say, “It’s not an issue.”
 But, that’s not the world that I’m in.

 So many people use the word they.
 “Well, they don’t get it.”
 I said, “Who’s they?”
-“Well, the black people.”
-“Do you use they when you refer to white people?
+“Well, the Black people.”
+“Do you use they when you refer to White people?
 When you say they, are we just like the group in Waco, Texas.
 Are we part of they?
-The black community is a diverse community just like we are.
-Unfortunately, there are more that are economically and socially disadvantaged.
+The Black community is a diverse community just like we are.
+Unfortunately, there are more who are economically and socially disadvantaged.
 But there’s no set they in the African American community.
 So, don’t say they.
 Tell me who you’re talking about.”
 And I’ve been pretty adamant.
-“Are you talking about the middle-class black person who we see everyday in Ferguson and around North County community?
-Or are you talking about the socially and economically challenged?
+“Are you talking about the middle-class Black person who we see every day in Ferguson and around North County?
+Or, are you talking about the socially and economically challenged?
 Or are you talking about the highly successful?
 I mean, you guys have to break this up and try not to talk about the generic they.”

 Transportation is a big issue.
 And I’ve never had a transportation issue in my life.
 To think that you have to give up a job because you can’t get there.

-One of the things that I was surprised to hear was how transportation is a big issue.
-I talked to several business owners in construction and asked them about the African American opportunity.
+I talked to several business owners in construction and asked them about giving opportunities to African Americans.
 “What about investing in that?
-Don’t you think it would be great if you hired and trained them?”
+Don’t you think it would be great if you hired and trained people?”
 And all of them addressed transportation as an issue because in construction you’re moving from job site to job site.
 It’s not like you can say, “My buddy works close, I can drop him off, and then he’ll take a bus.”
 Transportation is a big issue.
 And I’ve never had a transportation issue in my life.
 To think that you have to give up a job because you can’t get there.
 Wow.
-The others you kind of get, but that piece I was oblivious to.
+The other things you kind of get, but that piece I was oblivious to.
 I see buses, but you forget those buses don’t go out to Wentzville where the next construction project is assigned.
 They don’t go down to Soulard at 6 a.m. where they’re rehabbing the latest bakery.
-That was probably one of the most “Oh, wow” moments.
+That was probably one of the most “Oh, wow” moments for me.
 I recognized it probably about the third time I heard it from an employer.
-The experts have their education and transportation stats and they’re talking about one half of one percent.
+Experts have their education and transportation stats and they’re talking about one half of one percent.
 Well, I think it’s a lot higher than that.
 And here in St. Louis, it’s an issue because we don’t have good public transportation.